agent18/agent18.github.io/_posts/2020-08-07-residence-permit-nl-laws.markdown

 > you.
 And read how the required amount is calculated for your
 > income. --- [IND](https://ind.nl/en/Pages/income-requirements-permanent-residence.aspx)

+- What is the current status of my PR?

+- When will I receive it

-- What are the conditions for letting you go outside netherlands..
+- What are the conditions for revoking PR?

+	- Job? time of work (24hrs)
+	- Transfer of money to accounts in india
+	- How often to renew?

+- What are the things that will not allow me to renew my PR.

 Outside stay
 no job